 CONTRIBUTE YOUR TALENTS TO A COMMITTEE OR WORKING GROUP

 Arizona Association for Environmental Education’s committees and working groups are the heart of our work and are designed to strategically help us achieve our goals.
 Consider becoming a committee member to contribute ideas for how to make the organization the best and most useful to all formal, inform, and non-formal educators across the state.
-Typically committee participation requires a committment of about 2-3 hours per month.
+Typically committee participation requires a commitment of about 2-3 hours per month.
 As of 2016 AAEE has four committees and one working group for which we are seeking participants, outlined below.
-Email email@example.com for more information or to let us know you'd like to participate.
-Or be in touch with the committees directly by following the links below in the committee descriptions.
+Email email@example.com for more information or to let us know you’d like to participate.
+Or get in touch with the committees directly by following the links below in the committee descriptions.

 Membership & Marketing Committee